-1. Establish and use both extension and separation versions of the Hahn Banach Theorem, and geometric properties of the norm, to obtain dualities between embeddings and quotients and establish reflexivity both abstractly and in important examples, such as Lebesgue spaces.

-- 2. work with the weak and weak\-topologies on Banach spaces, establish and use the Banach-Alaoglu theorem, relating this to characterisations of reflexivity, and describe closures in both norm and weaker topologies using annihilators, and preannhilators. - 3.
+- 1. Establish and use both extension and separation versions of the Hahn Banach Theorem, and geometric properties of the norm, to obtain dualities between embeddings and quotients and give characterisations of reflexivity. - 2.
+Work with the weak and weak-topologies on Banach spaces, establish and use the Banach-Alaoglu theorem, relating this to characterisations of reflexivity, and describe closures in both norm and weaker topologies using annihilators, and preannhilators. - 3.
 Manipulate properties of compact and Fredholm operators on Banach and Hilbert spaces, to establish and use the Fredholm alternative, and obtain spectral theorems for compact operators both in abstract and concrete settings.